lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

    positive results bias).

 When talking about open research and peer review, one logical extension is **open peer review**.
-I personally value open peer review and practice it when possible, it can be a difficult issue for ECRs, exposing them unnecessarily when reviewing work from prominent peers.
+While I personally value open peer review and practice it when possible, it can be a difficult issue for ECRs, exposing them unnecessarily when reviewing work from prominent peers.
 It also can reinforce an already unwelcoming environment for underrepresented minorities.
 See more about this in the *Inclusivity: open science and open science* section below.